Christ Church Trinity

-As early as 1912 the parish was organized and plans were being made to build a church in Invermere, and a subscription list established to raise the necessary funds.
-By the early 1920’s sufficient money was on hand, and building commenced on property donated by the Columbia Valley Irrigated Fruit Lands.
+As early as 1912, the parish was organized, and plans were being made to build a church in Invermere, and a subscription list was established to raise the necessary funds.
+By the early 1920s, sufficient money was on hand, and building commenced on property donated by the Columbia Valley Irrigated Fruit Lands.

-The first service in the new building was Holy Communion and Harvest Festival, September 9, 1923 and the Dedication Service took place on October I4, 1923 with Bishop of Kootenay A. J. Doull officiating.
+The first service in the new building was Holy Communion and Harvest Festival on September 9, 1923, and the Dedication Service took place on October I4, 1923, with Bishop of Kootenay A. J. Doull officiating.

 Trinity United Church

-In 1963 a Christian Education Centre was added onto the Church.
-It provided much needed space for the Sunday School which had been meeting in the basement of the main building.
+In 1963 a Christian Education Centre was added to the Church.
+It provided much-needed space for the Sunday School, which had been meeting in the basement of the main building.
 The new wing was described as an attractive, comfortable venue for organizational meetings, wedding receptions, and other community events.

-On January 25, 1998 Kootenay Presbytery of the United Church of Canada held a Service of Deconsecration of Trinity United Church.
+On January 25, 1998, the Kootenay Presbytery of the United Church of Canada held a Service of Deconsecration of Trinity United Church.

 Christ Church Trinity